paulosuzart/paulosuzart.github.io/_posts/2021-11-16-ocaml-improved.md

   end
 ```

-The `container` is obviously different.
+The `container` is different.
 But the rest of the implementation is quite similar.
 I used a `create 10` as an arbitrary size.
-We can change `empty` to take an extra contex but I intentionally want to live the signatures like this so in a next post we can talk about [Monoids](https://typelevel.org/cats/typeclasses/monoid.html).
+We can change `empty` to take a different context, but I intentionally want to live the signatures like this to talk about [Monoids](https://typelevel.org/cats/typeclasses/monoid.html) in future opportunities.

-Before we see how we pass the modules to our `solve` function, let's quickly revisit how the new solution look like:
+Before we see how we pass the modules to our `solve` function, let's quickly revisit how the new solution looks like:

 ```ocaml
 let solve word (module M : CHAR_CONTAINER) =